 The government has three options, but the choice is pretty clear: It can spend $80 billion on various fiber incentive programs (BEAD, RDOF, etc) to bring another provider to markets where there is no provider offering more than 100 Mbps speed.
 It can take $80 billion from the wireless carriers for more spectrum (C-Band Auction for 240 MHz yielded $81 billion) and get three new broadband competitors in the form of FWA providers.
 Or, it can do both and create more and better home internet choices for Americans with a net zero cost.

-By Daryl Schoolar
+By Daryl Schoolar, Sanjay Mewada

 During the last week of September, GSMA, along with its partner CTIA, held their annual North America conference in Las Vegas.
 Given the regional focus of the conference, the news and activity coming from it pales in comparison to the Barcelona version.
 However, that does not mean MWC Las Vegas is without value.
 We had several meetings that alone made the event worth attending.
 Plus, some companies still use the conference as a platform for announcements, while the exhibit floor provides guidance on the state of mobile communications in North America.